raspberrypilearning/serene-scene/en/step_5.md

 ## Add some fauna

-Fauna means animals.
-In this step you'll add a moving grasshopper to your serene scene.
+**Fauna** means **animals**.
+In this step, you will add a moving grasshopper to your serene scene.

 --- task ---

-Set up the Grasshopper sprite so that it moves from left to right and appears behind the tree and flowers.
+Set up the **Grasshopper** sprite so that it moves from left to right and appears behind the tree and flowers.

 ![image of grasshopper sprite](images/grasshopper-sprite.png)